-The “Prêmio Design MCB” (Design Award MCB) has been conducted since 1986 by “Museu da Casa Brasileira”, an institution of the Secretaria da Cultura do Estado de São Paulo.
-The award, the most traditional of the segment in the country, reveals talents and reaffirms professionals and companies.
+The MCB Design Prize has been held since 1986 by the Museu da Casa Brasileira, an institution of the Culture Secretariat of the State of São Paulo.
+The award, more traditional of the segment in the country, reveals talents and dedicates professionals and companies.

 The Prize is divided into two main moments: the Poster Contest and then the award of the products and written works.

 With entries open between March and April, the Poster Contest challenges participants from across the country to create the main piece of the Prize.
 The proposals received are evaluated by an independent judging committee, which elects the winner and the finalists.
 The chosen piece is printed and distributed by the museum to publicize the inscriptions of the award, besides guiding the visual identity adopted for each edition.
 The author receives a prize of R $ 3 thousand and a contract of R $ 3 thousand for the creation of other graphic materials.
 Started in 1995, the Contest has resulted in a collection of posters that record some of the moments lived by Brazilian graphic design.